-The LM5164-Q1 step-down switching converter employs a constant on time (COT) control scheme.
-The COT control scheme sets a fixed on-time $t{\rm ON}$ of the high-side FET using a timing resistor ($R{\rm ON}$).
-The $t{\rm ON}$ is adjusted as Vin changes and is inversely proportion to input voltage to maintain a fixed frequency when in continuous conduction mode (CCM).
-After expiration of $t{\rm ON}$, the high side FET remains off until the feedback pin is equal or below the reference voltage of 1.2 V. In order to maintain stability, the feedback comparator requires a minimal ripple voltage that is in phase with the inductor current during the off-time.
+The LM5163H-Q1 step-down switching converter employs a constant on-time (COT) control scheme.
+The COT control scheme sets a fixed on-time t{ON} of the high-side FET using a timing resistor (R{ON}).
+The t{ON} is adjusted as Vin changes and is inversely proportional to the input voltage to maintain a fixed frequency when in continuous conduction mode (CCM).
+After t{ON} expires, the high-side FET remains off until the feedback pin is equal or below the reference voltage of 1.2 V. To maintain stability, the feedback comparator requires a minimal ripple voltage that is in phase with the inductor current during the off-time.
 Furthermore, this change in feedback voltage during the off-time must be large enough to dominate any noise present at the feedback node.
 The minimum recommended ripple voltage is 20 mV.
-Refer to Table 1 for different types of ripple injection schemes that ensure stability over the full input voltage range.
+See Table 7-1 for different types of ripple injection schemes that ensure stability over the full input voltage range.

 During a rapid start-up or a positive load step, the regulator operates with minimum off-times until regulation is achieved.
 This feature enables extremely fast load transient response with minimum output voltage undershoot.
 When regulating the output in steady-state operation, the off-time automatically adjusts itself to produce the SW-pin duty cycle required for output voltage regulation to maintain a fixed switching frequency.
-In CCM the switching frequency F{SW} is programmed by the R{RON} resistor.
+In CCM, the switching frequency F{SW} is programmed by the R{RON} resistor.
 Use Equation 1 to calculate the switching frequency.

-$$F{SW}(kHz) = \frac{V{OUT}(V) \cdot 2500}{R{RON}(k\Omega)}$$ (1)
+$$F{SW}(kHz) = \frac{V{OUT}(V) \times 2500}{R{RON}(k\Omega)} \tag{1}$$

-Table 1.
+Table 7-1.
 Ripple Generation Methods

-Table 1 presents 3 different methods for generating appropriate voltage ripple at the feedback node.
-Type-1 ripple generation method uses a single resistor, $R{\rm ESR}$ in series with the output capacitor.
-The generated voltage ripple has two components, capacitive ripple caused by the inductor ripple current charging and discharging the output capacitor and resistive ripple caused by the inductor ripple current flowing into the output capacitor and through series resistance $R{\rm ESR}$.
+Table 7-1 presents three different methods for generating appropriate voltage ripple at the feedback node.
+The type-1 ripple generation method uses a single resistor, R{ESR}, in series with the output capacitor.
+The generated voltage ripple has two components: capacitive ripple caused by the inductor ripple current charging and discharging the output capacitor and resistive ripple caused by the inductor ripple current flowing into the output capacitor and through series resistance R{ESR}.
 The capacitive ripple component is out of phase with the inductor current and does not decrease monotonically during the off-time.
 The resistive ripple component is in phase with the inductor current and decreases monotonically during the off-time.
-The resistive ripple must exceed the capacitive ripple at $V{\rm OUT}$ for stable operation.
+The resistive ripple must exceed the capacitive ripple at V{OUT} for stable operation.
 If this condition is not satisfied, unstable switching behavior is observed in COT converters, with multiple on-time bursts in close succession followed by a long off time.
-Equation 2 and Equation 3 define the value of the series resistance $R{\rm ESR}$ to ensure sufficient in-phase ripple at the feedback node.
+Equation 2 and Equation 3 define the value of the series resistance R{ESR} to ensure sufficient in-phase ripple at the feedback node.

-Type-2 ripple generation uses a C{FF} capacitor in addition to the series resistor.
-As the output voltage ripple is directly AC-coupled by C{FF} to the feedback node, the R{ESR} and ultimately the output voltage ripple are reduced by a factor of V{OUT} / V{FB1} .
+Type-2 ripple generation uses a CFF capacitor in addition to the series resistor.
+As the output voltage ripple is directly AC-coupled by CFF to the feedback node, the RESR and ultimately the output voltage ripple are reduced by a factor of V{OUT} / V{FB1}.

 Type-3 ripple generation uses an RC network consisting of R_A and C_A , and the switch node voltage to generate a triangular ramp that is in-phase with the inductor current.
-This triangular wave is the AC-coupled into the feedback node with capacitor C_B .
+This triangular wave is the AC-coupled into the feedback node with capacitor C_B.
 Because this circuit does not use output voltage ripple, it is suited for applications where low output voltage ripple is critical.
-TI application note AN-1481 Controlling Output ripple and achieving ESR independence in constant on-time (COT) regulator designs provides additional details on this topic.
+The AN-1481 Controlling Output Ripple and Achieving ESR Independence in Constant On-time (COT) Regulator Designs Application Note provides additional details on this topic.